+Primary Supervisor: Taylor Stephens, PhD

-Primary Supervisor: Dr. Eshleman & post-doctoral fellow Location: Main Campus - R2
+Location: Main Campus - R2

 Pediatric Pain Rehabilitation Program: This is an intensive interdisciplinary pain treatment program designed for children and adolescents with chronic pain that interferes with normal activities (e.g., attending school or interacting with peers).
 Our program focuses on helping children manage their chronic pain and restoring daily activity.
 It consists of inpatient and day hospital components and blends pediatric subspecialty care, behavioral health, and rehabilitation therapies in an individualized but coordinated manner.